Fz3r0/Fz3r0_-_Paloalto/03-Lab-Virtualization/Paloalto+GNS3/Paloalto-Virtualization_QEMU-GNS3-Pre-Licenced.md

 # 🔥🧱🛡️ Paloalto: `GNS3` + `QEMU`

+This guide provides step-by-step instructions to set up a Paloalto virtual firewall in GNS3 using QEMU.
+You'll learn how to download the required appliance and virtual firewall files, configure the GNS3 environment, and start working with the PA-VM template.

+The process includes importing the Paloalto appliance, resolving missing files, and setting up the firewall for basic network connectivity.
+By the end, you'll have a functional Paloalto VM ready for testing and learning within your GNS3 environment.

 # Instructions

+Start by downloading the necessary files and follow the instructions below to get your virtual firewall up and running!

 ### 1. Download & Install PA GNS3 Appliance + Paloalto Virtual Firewall